hamoid/Posterous-to-Wintersmith/README.md

 3. Unpack the downloaded file
 4. In the terminal, cd into the unpacked folder
-5. type: wintersmith new wintersmith this will create a new wintersmith blog in a folder called wintersmith
+5. type: wintersmith new wintersmith
+   This will create a new wintersmith blog in a folder called wintersmith
 6. type: git clone https://github.com/hamoid/Posterous-to-Wintersmith.git
 7. type: cd Posterous-to-Wintersmith
 8. type: ./convert.py